 Editor says, what if the English had lost at Poitiers?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Generals thread.
-Alternate Historian and 1 other(s) like this article.

 In 1356,on this day the French army of King John the Good caught up with the retreating English forces a few miles southwest of Poitiers.